avaneeshjoshi/Balatro-RL/README.md

 ## How It Works

 ## Credits
-- Credit to [@ethangreen-dev](https://github.com/ethangreen-dev/lovely-injector) for the injector code.
+- Credit to [@ethangreen-dev](https://github.com/ethangreen-dev/lovely-injector) for the Love2D Injector code.